drmikehenry/romt/README.rst

     should be expected.
 The ``--keep-going`` option allows romt to continue in the face of these missing crates.

-- Configure crate mirror to be served from localhost:
+- Configure crate mirror to be served from localhost (one-time only):

   .. code-block:: sh